alexsoft12/LaravelCalendar/README.md

     composer update

+If you are using laravel 5.5.*, you are done installing.

-Now all you have to do is add the service provider of the package and alias the package.
+If you want to try this package with older versions of laravel you can add the service provider of the package and alias the package.
 To do this open your `config/app.php` file.

-Add a new line to the `service providers` array (not required for l5.5+):
+Add a new line to the `service providers` array:

 	'ITwrx\Calendar\CalendarServiceProvider'

-And finally add a new line to the `aliases` array (not required for l5.5+):
+And finally add a new line to the `aliases` array:

 	'Calendar' => 'ITwrx\Calendar\Facades\Calendar',

-Now you're ready to start using the calendar package in your application.

 ## Usage